 Bokeh (OOF foreground and background blur quality) appears decent.

 The Sigma 18-250mm f/3.5-6.3 DC OS HSM Lens is moderately prone to flare - more so than the other brand 18-2XXmm super zoom lenses.
-It delivers some very interesting flare patterns at f/11 - you can see them in this Canon-Mount Super Zoom Lens Flare Comparison.
+It delivers some very interesting flare patterns at f/11.

 Like the rest of the super zoom lenses, the Sigma 18-250 OS is not a fast (wide aperture) lens.
 Utilizing a narrow max aperture opening keeps the size, weight and cost down.
 Also like the rest of the super zoom lenses, the Sigma 18-250mm f/3.5-6.3 DC OS HSM Lens is a variable max aperture lens.
 Here is a table showing the focal length ranges for the max aperture of various 18-something mm zoom lenses.